Plan F vs Plan G: Medicare Supplements (Medigap)

 The plan that’s best for you will depend on how often you go to the doctor and how much the plans cost.
 Most people can safely expect that as they age, they will spend at least the Part B deductible amount per year in doctor bills and other Part B costs, thus meeting the Medicare Part B deductible.

 However, Medicare Part F plans complete coverage comes at a cost.
 Plan F premiums are usually higher than the premiums for Plan G.

 Suppose you expect to spend over $183 on doctors each year, and that the Plan F premium is $30 a month more than the Plan G premium.
 By choosing Plan G, you’ll save $360 a year in premiums, versus a $183 deductible savings by choosing Plan F.

 At MedicareFAQ, we’re committed to helping you choose the Medigap policy that’s best for you.
 For most people, we’ve found that Plan G vs Plan F, one of them is usually a better buy.
-Contact us and we’ll search all the top insurance companies and give you an instant quote.
+Contact us and compare prices for Medicare Supplement Plans F and G with all the top insurance companies and give you an instant quote.
 We’ll answer your questions and help you get a policy that works for you.
 If you prefer to start comparing rates online now you can do so here!